Managing and Using MariaDB Databases in ServBay

 1

-This command restores the data from /Applications/ServBay/backup/mariadb/mydatabase_servbay_backup.sql
+This will restore the data in /Applications/ServBay/backup/mariadb/mydatabase_servbay_backup.sql

-into the mydatabase_servbay
+to the mydatabase_servbay

 database.

-ServBay’s Automatic Backup Feature
+ServBay Automatic Backup Feature

 Performance Optimization